Education Program FAQs

 Is funding available to assist groups that have a financial need?

 Funding is available for Title I schools in Hampton Roads to attend a matinee at no cost.
 If you are requesting a reservation on behalf of a Title I school and seeking funding, you will have an opportunity to note that on the reservation request form.
-Please be prepared to answer questions about the percentage of students you have received free/reduced lunch, how your students would benefit from the program, and how you would use the program to support or enhance your curriculum.
+Please be prepared to answer questions about the percentage of students who receive free/reduced lunch, how your students would benefit from the program, and how you would use the program to support or enhance your curriculum.
+Consideration will be given to all applicants, pending funding availability.

 When will we be invoiced?